phoenix7joad/phoenix7joad/README.md

 -  Goal: Co-author a research paper at a NeurIPS or ACL workshop
 - Based in **Gurgaon, India** — open to remote research collaboration

-> *"Don't copy the code.
-Understand why it works."*

 ---